Rust-GPU/rust-gpu/CONTRIBUTING.md

 ## Licensing

-This project licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.
+This project is licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.

 ## Code of Conduct

-Please note that our project has a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure it is a welcoming places for everyone to contribute.
+Please note that our project has a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure it is a welcoming place for everyone to contribute.
 By participating in this project, you agree to abide by these terms.